schoeberl/librelane/docs/source/glossary.md

     Short for Electronic Design Automation.

     A field concerned with the development software, hardware, and services to enable the automation of chip design tasks.
-OpenLane and all of its constituent utilities could be considered EDA tools.
+LibreLane and all of its constituent utilities could be considered EDA tools.

 foundry